 This programme is supported by a comprehensive Fire Cover Review, a stakeholder engagement plan and regular reviews by the Strategic Leadership Team and Members.
+Significant progress had been made during 2024/25, but work will continue in 2025/26 to enable the objectives to be met.

-Fire Authority Chair

-Ben Ansell Chief Fire Officer & Chief Executive
+Cllr Clare Weight Fire Authority Chair Andy Cole Chief Fire Officer & Chief Executive